-Page layouts in Salesforce are used to control the layout of Salesforce pages.
+Page Layouts in Salesforce are used to control the layout of Salesforce pages.
 You can control the placements of buttons, fields, custom links, Visualforce, s-controls, and related lists on any object record page.

-Page layouts are also used to determine which fields are marked as visible, read-only, or required on object record pages.
+Page Layouts are also used to determine which fields are marked as visible, read-only, or required on object record pages.
 They determine what data will be shown to what users.
-Nearly any element of a Salesforce object page is customizable using the standard page layout features or using custom Visualforce code.
+Nearly any element of a Salesforce object page is customizable using the standard Page Layout feature or custom Visualforce code.

-Record Types vs. Page Layouts Examples
+When to Use Record Types vs. Page Layouts

 Example #1: You have decided to bring your customer success team into Salesforce.
 They will need to see account information for new accounts moving forward, but not for existing accounts.

-Example #2: Your sales team would like to implement different sales processes for leads, based on the potential size of the account, based on the number of employees (1-250, 251-1,000, 1,000-10,000, 10,000+).
-They will have to collect different information based on the size of the account.
+Example #2: Your sales team would like to implement different sales processes for leads, based on the potential size of the account as measured by the number of employees in the company (1-250, 251-1,000, 1,000-10,000, 10,000+).
+Team members will have to collect different information depending on the account size.

 Test Thoroughly When Making Changes

-Record Types vs. Page Layouts — Complementary Solutions
+Record Types vs. Page Layouts: Complementary Solutions

 Ensuring that the right people have access to the right information is critical for improving efficiency and minimizing frustration among your teams.